oke-aditya/neural_encryption_networks/docs/templates/index.md

-# ICADCML 2021 Paper A Novel Approach to Encrypt Data using Deep Neural Networks
+# ICADCML 2021 A Novel Approach to Encrypt Data using Deep Neural Networks

 This is docs built using [mkdocs.org](https://www.mkdocs.org).